etan675/manga-folder-helper/README.md

 Follow instructions on their github page to install the desktop app

 Python3: https://www.python.org/downloads/\
-If not already installed, you will need python3 as it's the language the script is be written in. (run ```python3 --version``` in your terminal to check if you have it)
+If not already installed, you will need python3 as it's the programming language I used. (run ```python3 --version``` in your terminal to check if you have it)

 ### Function: